chrisli0629/Bootcamp/13-Databases-SQL/goals.md

   Hint: add a self join to the EMPLOYEES table all over again giving it a different alias.

-  Make changes so that all 107 employees are listed (for this requirement, think about using outer joins.
+  Make changes so that all 22 employees are listed (for this requirement, think about using outer joins.
 You may wait till we have covered outer joins in class.)

-  What you would expect to see is
+  What you would expect to see is something similar to this:

   ```
   FIRST      LAST       EMAIL      MANAGER    DEPT       CITY